MSeal/RimworldDireRaids/README.md

 #### Is this another type of raid?

-> No. In game terms this is a new Incident like Infestations, Mad Animals, and Tornados.
-It triggers independently as a Big Thread and reuses the Raids available while giving them bonus points to pick build enemies.
+> No. In game terms this is a new Incident like Infestations, Mad Animals, and (formally) Tornados.
+It triggers independently as a Big Threat and reuses the Raids available while giving them bonus points to pick build enemies.

 #### How can I reduce lag during raids?